 If you are a part of a farmers’ market on Cape Cod, please contact us if you would like to be a part of our coalition.
 We’d love to include you!

 Please thank Cape Air and the Cape Cod Five Cents Savings Bank with your business.
-Both locally based organizations have been instrumental for many years in providing funds to support these programs and to assist us in increasing local food access and local food awareness for all.
-The Massachusetts Department of Agricultural Resources, the Massachusetts Department of Transitional Assistance, the USDA and many private individuals have also been partners with Sustainable CAPE in developing this work over the past years.
+These locally based organizations have been instrumental for many years in providing funds to support these programs and to assist us in increasing local food access and local food awareness for all.
+The Massachusetts Department of Agricultural Resources, the Massachusetts Department of Transitional Assistance, the USDA and many private individuals have also partnered with Sustainable CAPE in developing this work over the past years.
 Please support our sponsors with your business and gratitude!